Why Do We Need Vitamin D?

 Get enough sunshine

 The sun is the most natural and beneficial source of Vitamin D, but it’s also the biggest source of skin cancer.
 In the summer, spend ten minutes a day in the sun before 10.00 am and after 3.00 pm.
 In the winter, increase this to 20 minutes a day.
-Don’t forget; the sunscreen which prevents skin cancer also prevents the Vitamin D getting into your body, so use your own discretion as to whether you slip, slap and slop.
+Don’t forget; the sunscreen which prevents skin cancer also prevents the Vitamin D getting into your body, so use your own discretion here.

 New research from the Harvard School of Public Health has linked regular exercise to higher levels of Vitamin D. Whether this is because it helps to retain Vitamin D from or whether this is a direct result of spending more time in the sun food is yet to be confirmed.